This policy was approved by the University Cabinet on December 7, 2007.

 Do not require a background investigation.

-If the Hiring Department needs to select a different candidate, University Human Resources will work with the Hiring Department to determine if another candidate in the referred applicant pool is to be selected and proposed for hiring through iPAWS.
+If the Hiring Department needs to select a different candidate, University Human Resources will work with the Hiring Department to determine if another candidate in the preferred applicant pool is to be selected and proposed for hiring through iPAWS.
 The Hiring Department may wish to reopen/repost the position.
 University Human Resources will initiate the background investigation once a Hiring Proposal is received.

 HOW CRIMINAL BACKGROUND CHECK INFORMATION IS PROCESSED